 Skin-to-skin contact

-- Skin-to-skin contact with your naked baby on your bare chest helps keep your baby calm and warm and helps establish breastfeeding.
-During skin-to-skin contact your baby should wear a hat and usually a nappy and be kept warm with a blanket or towel around their back.
+- No matter how you choose to feed your baby, skin-to-skin contact is beneficial.
+Place your naked baby on your bare chest as this skin-to-skin contact helps keep your baby calm and warm which means they use up less energy.
+It also helps to establish breastfeeding / chestfeeding.
+During skin-to-skin contact your baby should wear a hat and a nappy and be kept warm with a blanket or towel around their back.

 Keep your baby warm

-- Put a hat on your baby for the first few days whilst you are in hospital.
+- Put a hat on your baby for the first 24 hours after their birth.
 Keep your baby in skin contact on your chest covered with a blanket.
 If they are not skin-to-skin they need to be dressed and kept warm with blankets.
+Babies who are cold use up a lot of energy trying to keep warm and therefore use extra glucose.

 Feed as soon as possible after birth

-- Ask a member of staff to support you with feeding until you are confident, and make sure you know how to tell if breastfeeding is going well, or if you are bottle feeding, how much formula to give your baby.
+- Ask a member of staff to support you with feeding until you are confident, and make sure you know how to tell if breastfeeding / chestfeeding is going well.
+If you are bottle feeding, ask a member of staff how much formula to give your baby.

 Feed regularly in the first few days